DHHS Resources

 • Hearing Health Foundation provides information regarding deafness and hearing loss.

-• DeafBlind Camp of Texas empowers people who are DeafBlind through equal opportunities to live fully and productively, including full access to employment, technology, education, and to enable socialization to reduce isolation.
+• DeafBlind Community of Texas empowers people who are deafblind through equal opportunities to live fully and productively, including full access to employment, technology, education, and socialization to reduce isolation.

-• Deaf-Blind Multihandicapped Association of Texas promotes and improves the quality of life for all Texans who are deaf-blind multihandicapped by supporting the establishment of educational, rehabilitative, vocational, and independent living opportunities of these individuals for all ages.
+• Deaf-Blind Multihandicapped Association of Texas promotes and improves the quality of life for all Texans who are deafblind and multi-handicapped by supporting the establishment of educational, rehabilitative, vocational and independent living opportunities.

 • Helen Keller National Center enables individuals who are blind, visually impaired, deafblind or have combined hearing and vision loss to live, work and thrive in the communities of their choice.